KABOSScodes/apm_projects/README.md

 The file `AccessData.md` provides an example of how to extract datasets directly from R, for those who wish to start from scratch rather than reuse the pre-converted Parquet files provided in each project folder.

-## Reproducibility Notes
-Paths: Some scripts may contain hardcoded paths.
-To avoid issues, it’s recommended to clone this repository directly to your Desktop, or adjust paths as needed.

-Data: If you prefer not to pull the data from R yourself, each project folder contains the necessary Parquet-formatted datasets.
+If you prefer not to pull the data from R yourself, each project folder contains the necessary Parquet-formatted datasets.

 ## Test Area